oliverbebber/oliverbebber/README.md

   A tech-driven search for my missing cat, Phoenix - combining data, cameras, and community support.

 - **🐾📍 [PawPoint Directory](https://github.com/oliverbebber/PawPoint-Directory)**
-  A directory of vets and animal related services to assist pet owners, rescuers, and rehabbers in finding these resources.
+  A directory of vets and animal related services to assist pet owners, rescuers, and rehabbers.

 ---